 Having an effective and constructive discussion takes practice.
 Here are some more specific tips on handling discussions.

-People often drop grenades.
-A grenade is when someone makes a snippy comment they know you’ll disagree with and they have no intention of letting you respond.
+Some people can’t help but drop grenades.
+That’s when they make snippy comment to get a rise and they have no intention of letting you respond.
 Don’t let them off that easy.
 With a dispassionate tone, ask:

 Do you mind if I ask you to explain why you think that?